Novartis (NOVN) Given a CHF 85 Price Target at JPMorgan Chase & Co.

-Novartis (VTX:NOVN) has been given a CHF 85 target price by research analysts at JPMorgan Chase & Co. in a report released on Wednesday, Borsen Zeitung reports.
-The firm currently has a “sell” rating on the stock.
+Novartis (VTX:NOVN) has been given a CHF 85 target price by research analysts at JPMorgan Chase & Co. in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “sell” rating on the stock.

-Several other equities analysts also recently issued reports on NOVN.
-Barclays set a CHF 75 price objective on shares of Novartis and gave the company a “sell” rating in a report on Friday, December 7th.
-Kepler Capital Markets set a CHF 94 price objective on shares of Novartis and gave the company a “buy” rating in a report on Monday, December 10th.
-Deutsche Bank set a CHF 96 price objective on shares of Novartis and gave the company a “neutral” rating in a report on Monday, December 10th.
-Jefferies Financial Group set a CHF 105 price objective on shares of Novartis and gave the company a “buy” rating in a report on Tuesday, December 11th.
-Finally, Goldman Sachs Group set a CHF 110 price objective on shares of Novartis and gave the company a “buy” rating in a report on Thursday, December 13th.
-Two equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and nine have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and a consensus price target of CHF 91.53.
+Several other equities research analysts also recently issued reports on NOVN.
+Barclays set a CHF 75 price objective on Novartis and gave the company a “sell” rating in a report on Wednesday, January 16th.
+Deutsche Bank set a CHF 96 target price on Novartis and gave the company a “neutral” rating in a report on Monday, December 10th.
+Goldman Sachs Group set a CHF 110 target price on Novartis and gave the company a “buy” rating in a research report on Monday, March 25th.
+Morgan Stanley set a CHF 88 price target on shares of Novartis and gave the stock a “neutral” rating in a research note on Friday, December 14th.
+Finally, HSBC set a CHF 86 price target on shares of Novartis and gave the stock a “neutral” rating in a research report on Wednesday, February 6th.
+Two equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and nine have issued a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus target price of CHF 91.

 Novan, Inc, a clinical-stage biotechnology company, focuses on the development and commercialization of nitric oxide-based therapies to treat dermatological and oncovirus-mediated diseases.
 Its clinical stage product candidates include SB204, a topical monotherapy that is in Phase III pivotal clinical trials for the treatment of acne vulgaris; and SB206, a topical antiviral gel, which is in Phase III pivotal trials for the treatment of patients with external genital warts, and Phase II clinical trial for the treatment of molluscum contagiosum.